single-origin/code-review-action/README.md

           api-key: ${{ secrets.SO_CODE_REVIEW_API_KEY }}
 ```

-## Backend API
+## Backend Hostname

-This is an API endpoint that is specific to your deployment, contact Single Origin for the endpoint to use.
+This is the hostname for the API endpoint that is specific to your deployment, contact Single Origin for the hostname to use.